 Handbook of Forensic Photography is the most-comprehensive, definitive reference for the use of photography in the capture and presentation of forensic evidence.
-The intent is to inform the reader about the most complete and up-to-date methods to capture and reproduce images that most accurately representing the evidence.
+The intent is to inform the reader about the most complete and up-to-date methods to capture and reproduce images that most accurately represent the evidence.

 Contributing authors from various backgrounds—each experts in their field—have provided numerous case examples, best practices, and recommendations for recognizing, recording, and preserving evidence using cameras and the latest digital image technology, including video and other imaging technologies.
 Chapters present such topics as videography, drone photography, underwater photography, crime scene photography, autopsy photographs, fire documentation, forensic odontology, and more.
-The book closes with coverage of courtroom displays, presenting imaging evidence, and expert witness testimony in the courtroom.
+The book closes with coverage of courtroom displays, presenting imaging evidence and expert witness testimony in the courtroom.